 I’ll cover everything from the sorts of boards you need, and I’ll even direct you to some useful tutorials.

-What is longboard dancing and how to get started?
+What is longboard dancing and how to start?

-What type of board do you need for longboard dancing?
+What board do you need for longboard dancing?

 The deck should be the right size